Fully vaccinated players given green light to travel to red-list countries on international duty

 However, the request was dropped after what FIFA described as "positive signals and constructive dialogue" with the British Government.

-Under the new agreement, players would train and play while fulfilling their mandatory 10-day quarantine, and will self-isolate aside from when they are carrying out their professional duties.
+Under the new agreement, players will train and play while fulfilling their mandatory 10-day quarantine, and will self-isolate aside from when they are carrying out their professional duties.